michal-stuglik/django-mips/README.rst

 django-mips
 ===========

-A simple Django app to store and process mip markers data.
+A simple Django app to store and process Mip molecular markers.

 Prerequisites